arramac/azure-content/articles/documentdb/documentdb-orderby.md

 **What are the current limitations of Order By?**

-Order By can be specified only against a numeric, string or Boolean property when it is range indexed with Max Precision (-1) indexing.
+Order By can be specified only against a property, either numeric or String when it is range indexed with the Maximum Precision (-1).

 You cannot perform the following: